 A recommendation by the Committee is only a recommendation and does not trigger anything except a debate in the House.
 If the House, following such a debate, decided to implement a recommended suspension of 10 sitting or 14 calendar days or more, the Speaker has ruled that “the Committee of Privileges is a committee concerned with the standards of conduct of individual MPs, and therefore any suspension of the requisite length [10 sitting days or 14 calendar days or more] following on from a report from that Committee will attract the provisions of the Recall of MPs Act.”
 You can read more about the Speaker’s ruling in the published correspondence here.

 Will the Committee take oral evidence in public?

-The Committee will take oral evidence in the autumn, including oral evidence in public in line with its commitment to transparency.
+The Committee will take oral evidence in public in line with its commitment to transparency.
 The Committee has announced that Mr Johnson will be called to give oral evidence.
 Decisions on which other individuals will be called to give oral evidence will be announced in due course, after initial written evidence has been assessed.
 The Committee’s preference is to take all oral evidence in public.
 However, requests to hear evidence anonymously or in private will be considered on a case by case basis if necessary.

 What is the standard of proof that the Committee will be considering during the inquiry?

 The standard of proof the Committee will apply when deciding on factual issues will be “on the balance of probabilities”.
 The Committee will therefore decide on the basis of the evidence it receives whether the allegations have been proved “on the balance of probabilities”.
 This is in accord with the past practice of the Committee.